 Yes, as of April 9, Homestead Plant Shop is open and blessing the Central District with its lush flora therein.

-Being a sister store to Homestead Seattle on Capitol Hill, where co-owners and husband and wife duo Ryan and Michele Tansey sell antique and vintage furniture, it makes perfect sense that the Tanseys’ wall hangings and framed prints, plus a plethora of retro pots appear in the plant shop, too.
-It’s in all a very Instagram-worthy affair.
+Being a sister store to Homestead Seattle on Capitol Hill, where co-owners and husband and wife duo Ryan and Michele Tansey sell antique and vintage furniture, it makes perfect sense that the Tanseys’ wall hangings and framed prints—plus a plethora of retro pots—appear in the plant shop, too.
+It’s a very Instagram-worthy affair.